I.

 Send one illustration, less than 400X400 pixels square, in an

-attached file of less than 80K and place ONLY the word "SUBMISSION"
+attached file of less than 200K and place ONLY the word "SUBMISSION"

-month for a response.
-See "General Information Regarding all Submissions"
+Information Regarding all Submissions" below.

 General